 No Artificial Fast and Slow Lanes

 When you buy access to the Internet, you pay for a connection of a certain capacity.
 Let's say that is 10 Mbps (that is 10 Megabits per second).
-So if you use that connection fully for, say, sixty seconds, you would have downloaded (or uploaded for that matter) 600 Megabits, the equivalent of [find example here].
+So if you use that connection fully for, say, sixty seconds, you would have downloaded (or uploaded for that matter) 600 Megabits, the equivalent of 15-25 songs on Spotify (assuming 3-5 Megabytes per song).
 The fantastic thing about digital information is that all bits are the same.
 So it really doesn't matter whether you used this to access Wikipedia, to check out Khan Academy, or to browse images of LOLCats.
 Your ISP should have absolutely no say in that.
 You have paid for the bandwidth, and you should be free to use it to access whatever parts of human knowledge you want.

 That principle, however, doesn't maximize profit for the ISP.
 To do so, the ISP seeks to discriminate between different types of knowledge based on consumer demand and the supplier's ability to pay.
 Again, this has nothing to do with the underlying cost of delivering those bits.
 How do ISPs discriminate between different kinds of knowledge?
 They start by paying to install equipment that lets them identify bits based on their origin.
 They then go to a company like Youtube or Netflix and ask them to pay money to the ISP to have their traffic “prioritized,” while intentionally slowing down the traffic from other sources that are not paying.